KipCollo/Frontend-Revision/5.0 Angular/directives/Readme.md

 The `"ng-content"` directive is used to project content from a parent component into a child component.
+It allows for dynamic composition of components and flexible content insertion. ng-content directive is used to project content from a parent component into a child component.
 It allows for dynamic composition of components and flexible content insertion.
+It is used by adding the ng-content directive to the template of the child component and using it as a placeholder for the projected content.

 The `"RouterOutlet"` directive is used in Angular to define the location where the router should render the components associated with different routes.
 It acts as a placeholder for dynamically loaded components.